turboline-ai/.github/README.md

 We are committed to building Turbostream, an open-source platform that enables developers consume and analyze chaotic, high-frequency data feeds with the power of Artificial Intelligence.

 Turbostream is designed for high throughput, low latency environments like financial services, network monitoring, and industrial IoT.
-Our goal is to transform millions of raw data points into concise, natural-language, and actionable intelligence in real time.
+Our goal is to transform millions of raw data points into concise format that can be ingestable by natural-language and models for actionable intelligence in real time.

 ---
 ## Components

-TurboStream is developed as two separate, highly focused open-source components, licensed under the Mozilla Public License 2.0 (MPL-2.0).
+Turbostream is developed as two separate, highly focused open-source components, licensed under the Mozilla Public License 2.0 (MPL-2.0).

-**1. TurboStream Core Backend**
+**1. Turbostream Core Backend**

 The heart of the system, written in Go, focused exclusively on performance and security.
 Feature Summary